Tjukayirla Roadhouse - Frequently Asked Questions

 Is there an Aboriginal Community at Tjukayirla?

 No, whilst the Roadhouse is owned by the Blackstone (Papulankutja) Community, there is no community at the Roadhouse.
+Our closest community is Cosmo Newberry, 200km’s to the West.
+This makes us the most isolated roadhouse in Australia.
 For a brief history of the Papulankutja Community and the Blackstone Ranges please click here.

 What days/hours are you open?